When your precious one starts to run a fever, all you want to do is make them as comfortable as possible.

 Should You Swaddle a Baby With a Fever?

 As swaddles can be quite warm and restrictive, perhaps wait until your little one’s temperature starts to drop.
-You can then swaddle them in light material such as a cotton muslin blanket.

-One mom on the Baby Center community forum shared that her son slept swaddled comfortably in a muslin blanket with just a diaper beneath.
+One mom on the Baby Center community forum shared that her feverish son slept swaddled comfortably in a muslin blanket with just a diaper beneath.

 Fever in Babies: When To Worry